The following are our top 10 tips for how to prevent mold after water damage:

 After a bath or a shower, squeegee water off the shower walls.
 That eliminates at least three-fourths of the moisture that supports mold and mildew growth.

 Tip 5: Clean visible mold immediately

 Surface molds grow in just about any damp location, such as the grout lines of a ceramic tile shower.
 To get rid of mold, scrub with detergent and water and let the surface dry completely.
 Or use a solution of 10 percent bleach and 90 percent water (a stronger bleach solution will not give better results).
 Spray or brush on the solution, let it sit 10 minutes, then rinse it off and let dry.
 A nontoxic mold control product called Concrobium ($10 for 22 oz. at home centers or on Amazon) can be effective if used every few months.
 For a complete guide to mold remediation and removal, check this out.

 Tip 6: Use paint with mildewcide in damp areas

 Mildewcide in paint is usually effective for controlling surface mold in damp rooms like bathrooms and outside in shady areas.
 Many paints already have mildewcide in them.
 Check with your paint dealer to be sure.

 Tip 7: Act quickly to stop a leak

+Another important thing to know for how to prevent mold after water damage is how to act quick in an emergency.
 A gushing plumbing leak can dump several gallons per minute into your home.
 You have to act fast to stop the stream.
 Shutting off the main water valve is an obvious move.
 But there may still be a few gallons of water held in pipes above the leak.
 Turn on the lowest faucet in the house, which will let the water harmlessly drain out of the faucet instead of through the leaking pipe.

 Tip 8: Don’t delay cleanup